 Early Access and Post-Trial Access to Investigational Therapy

-Astellas has set forth its approach to supplying investigational medicines to patients for purposes other than clinical studies in its Position on Early Access and Post-Trial Access to Investigational Therapy*4.
+Astellas has set forth its approach to supplying investigational medicines to patients for purposes other than clinical trials in its Position on Early Access and Post-Trial Access to Investigational Therapy*4.

-Astellas recognizes that patients with serious or life-threatening diseases may have exhausted all of their available treatment options, may not qualify for a clinical trial and may seek access to investigational medicines.
-In these cases, in response to a request for investigational medicines from a primary physician, Astellas fairly and impartially evaluates whether or not meets the required conditions to provide early access as appropriate.
+Astellas recognizes that patients with serious, life-threatening diseases may have exhausted all of their available treatment options, may not qualify for a clinical trial and may seek access to investigational medicines.
+In these cases, in response to a request for investigational medicines from a primary physician, Astellas fairly and impartially evaluates whether or not the request meets the required conditions to provide early access as appropriate.
 Furthermore, early access programs may be established in countries where the clinical development of an investigational medicine is progressing and the medicine is targeted for commercial availability.
 This procedure will be implemented in accordance with the regulations of the country where early access is requested.
-Information on early access programs can be found on the corporate website*5.
+Early access programs that require physicians to follow an approved treatment protocol are registered, if required by regulation, on ClinicalTrials.gov, the EU Clinical Trials Information System and/or local registries.

 *4 For details, please visit the following website: